Should I Get a Prenup? A Guide for Couples

 Planning the Prenup

-Creating a prenup is an important step in building a strong financial future with your future spouse.
+Creating a prenup is an essential step in building a strong financial future with your partner.
 It’s an opportunity to have open, honest conversations about your financial expectations, goals, and concerns.
 This level of transparency encourages a high degree of trust, which is key to a healthy relationship.

-• Gathering Financial Information: You both need to fully disclose your assets, including retirement or bank accounts, real properties, and investments, as well as liabilities, which can include credit card and student debts.
+- Gathering financial information: You both need to list all your assets, including retirement and bank accounts, real estate, and investments, as well as liabilities, which can include credit card and student debt.

-• Choosing an Attorney: Hire a separate attorney and someone well-versed in family law.
+- Choosing an attorney: Each of you should hire an attorney well-versed in family law.
 A qualified lawyer can help you navigate the entire prenup process.

-• Writing the Prenup: The attorneys we match you with at Neptune can draft a comprehensive and fair prenuptial agreement that complies with state laws.
-The document outlines spousal support and financial rights or obligations, ensuring a fair and thorough representation of both partners' interests.
+- Writing the prenup: The attorneys we match you with at Neptune can draft a comprehensive and fair prenuptial agreement that complies with state laws.

-• Finalizing and Filing: Once both partners have thoroughly read and reviewed the contents of the prenup, the lawyer can file it according to state requirements and laws.
+- Finalizing and filing: Once both partners have thoroughly read and reviewed the agreement, the lawyer can file it according to state laws.
 Make sure to sign and notarize the prenup before filing.

 Seeking independent legal advice is crucial when planning a prenuptial agreement.
 This ensures its validity and enforceability.
-Remember, the court can invalidate a prenup if it isn't executed correctly or when the couple fails to disclose some assets or liabilities.
+Remember, the court can invalidate a prenup if it isn't executed correctly, if a partner fails to disclose some assets or liabilities, or if a couple shares a lawyer.

 Talking to Your Partner About the Prenup